darklang/docs/docs/contributing/ocaml-for-dark-developers.md

 ### Dictionaries

-Dictionaries (hashmaps, etc) are typically called `Map` in OCaml, and are unforuntately pretty hard to use, which is one reason you won't see them used as much as they really should be.
+Dictionaries (hash-maps, etc) are typically called `Map` in OCaml, and are unforuntately pretty hard to use, which is one reason you won't see them used as much as they really should be.